rick-r/marriage-figaro-norway/captions.md

 ed altrui nulla dico;
 è per voi, per madama ...

 Come on, you can tell me.
-Did he make it for you, or was it another one of his tributes to our leading lady?
+Did he make it for you, or is it another one of his tributes to our leading lady?

 SUSANNA:
 Scellerato!
 E perché andate voi
 tai menzogne spargendo?

 Go sell it to the National Enquirer!